MarWaltz/TUD_RL/README.md

 $ python TUD_RL/tud_rl/run/train_continuous.py --config_file="asterix.json" --agent_name="DQN"
 ```

-## Gym envionment integration
+## Gym environment integration

 This package provides an interface to specify your own custom training environment based on the OpenAI framework.
-Once this is done no further adjustment is needed and you can start training as described in the section above.
+Once this is done, no further adjustment is needed and you can start training as described in the section above.

 ### Structure

-In order to intgrate your own environment you have to create a new file in `/tud_rl/envs`.
+In order to integrate your own environment you have to create a new file in `/tud_rl/envs`.
 In that file you need to specify a class for your environment that at least implements three methods as seen in the following blueprint:

 #### Empty custom env [minimal example]